The Stanley Parable: Ultra Deluxe

 At The Game Awards 2018, an expanded edition of the game entitled The Stanley Parable: Ultra Deluxe was announced.
 It was planned for release in 2019 for existing platforms and for consoles.
 Ultra Deluxe is a joint release by Galactic Cafe and Pugh's Crows Crows Crows.
 The game was ported to the Unity game engine to support consoles.
 Additional content was added to this version as well.
 In November 2019, the studios announced their decision to delay Ultra Deluxe with a mid-2020 release.
 To generate interest in Ultra Deluxe, the 2013 remake was made available for free for a limited time in March 2020 on the Epic Games Store.

 The game was further delayed to 2021 due to the COVID-19 pandemic.
 In December 2021, the game's publisher Crows Crows Crows announced that the game would be further delayed and would be released in early 2022.
 Wreden has gone on to state that the script for Ultra Deluxe's new content is longer than the script of the entire original game.
-The game was released on April 27, 2022 for Nintendo Switch, PlayStation 4 and 5, Xbox One, and Xbox Series X/S, in addition to Microsoft Windows, macOS, and Linux through Steam, with owners of the 2013 remake on Steam receiving a discount on Ultra Deluxe for the first two weeks of release.
-The release date, April 27, is a reference to Stanley's employee number (4/27).
+The section of the game that featured Minecraft and Portal now features levels based on Firewatch and Rocket League.
+The game was released on April 27, 2022, for Nintendo Switch, PlayStation 4 and 5, Xbox One, and Xbox Series X/S, in addition to Windows, macOS, and Linux through Steam, with owners of the 2013 remake on Steam receiving a discount on Ultra Deluxe for the first two weeks of release.
+An iOS port was released in October 2024.

-Reception

-Half-Life 2 mod
+Critical reception

 Within two weeks of its release, the mod was downloaded more than 90,000 times.
 Responses of most players were positive, and Wreden became "an overnight internet sensation among hardcore gamers."

 The Stanley Parable mod was acclaimed by journalists as a thought-provoking game, praising it for being a highly experimental game that only took a short amount of time for the player to experience.
 Many journalists encouraged players to experience the game themselves, desiring to avoid spoilers that would affect the player's experience, and to offer discussions about the game within their sites' forums.
 Ben Kuchera of Ars Technica noted that while the game purportedly gives the player choice, many of these end up lacking an effect, as "to feel like you're in more control than you are".
 Brighting's voice work was considered a strong element, providing the right dry British wit to the complex narration.
-Alex Aagaard from WhatCulture believes that The Stanley Parable "will be regarded as one of the most pioneering games of all time" during video games' transition from entertainment to a legitimate and respected art form.

 The game was listed as an honorable mention for the Seumas McNally Grand Prize and "Excellence in Narrative" award at the 15th Annual Independent Games Festival.
 The Stanley Parable received the Special Recognition award at IndieCade 2012.